nexbit-ai/quest-ui/BACKEND_API_CONTRACT.md

   "data": {
     "url": "/founder-fellowship",
     "title": "Founder Fellowship",
-    "description": "Learn more about our Founder Fellowship program" }
+    "description": "Opens the Founder Fellowship page in a new tab" }
 }
 ```